- What is Ginger?

 To store, keep in an airtight container in the fridge.
-Ginger can be frozen: just grate it as needed.
+Ginger can also be frozen - just grate it as needed.

 - Mince or chop finely and add to stir-fries, soups, casseroles, curries, marinades or salad dressings.

 - Ginger goes well in Asian dishes, especially when combined with soy sauce and garlic.
-It’s perfect with salmon.
+It’s great with salmon.

 - Add fresh ginger to a smoothie or juice.
 Try ginger and apple juice as a pick-me-up in the morning, or a carrot, ginger and lemon blend to wake up your liver.